Our mission is to provide high quality, reliable information,

 The Coalition of Blacks Against Cancer (CBAC) is an Arizona 501c3 nonprofit organization whose mission is to provide high quality, reliable information and support to Black cancer patients, and to educate the Black community about cancer prevention, diagnosis, and screening.
 CBAC also provides resources and support through the Coalition of Blacks Against Breast Cancer (CBBC) and the Coalition of Blacks Against Prostate Cancer (CBPC).

-CBAC founders (L-R): Michele Halyard MD, Co-Founder/President and Mayo Clinic Radiation Oncologist; Marion Kelly, Co-Founder/Administrative Director and Director of Community and Business Relations for Mayo Clinic Arizona.
+CBAC founders (L-R): Michele Halyard MD, Co-Founder and Mayo Clinic Radiation Oncologist; Marion Kelly, Co-Founder/ Administrative Director.

 Our commitment